Condo Living: Is Buying a Condo Right For You?

 There are many benefits of condo living!
 Condos are a good choice for people who are interested in homeownership but who can't maintain a yard.
 Some of the benefits of condo living include:

 - Community living.
-Many appreciate having close neighbors who they see every day.
+Many appreciate having close neighbours who they see every day.

 - Lower purchase price.
 Buying a condo is often less expensive than buying houses nearby.

 - Efficient.
 Condos tend to use less energy because they're usually smaller than homes.

 There can be drawbacks of condo living, as well.
 Not everyone is suited for condo living.
 Here are some of the reasons why:

 - Less green space.
 Often condos are urban buildings with less green space than homes.

 - Less privacy.
 People who live in condos usually live very close to their neighbors and may feel less privacy as a result.